qemqemqem/articlesong/README.md

 Friends can use this extension easily:
 1. Send them the `add-on/` folder (or GitHub link)
 2. They load it in Firefox
-3. They get their own API keys (5 minutes)
+3. They get a SunoAPI key (required, 2 minutes)
+4. Optionally get Anthropic key for better lyrics (3 minutes)
-4. Done!
+5. Done!

 No Python, no native messaging, no complex setup.
 Just works! ✨